zingersu/3D-organ-growth-tracking-with-minimum-segmentation/README.md

 Prerequisites
 ------
-In the standard mode, we use 3D-NOD framework as the pre-trained network and apply it as a new organ detection module.
-For details on its specific implementation, please refer to https://github.com/zingersu/3D-New-Organ-Detection-in-Plant-Growth-from-Spatiotemporal-Point-Clouds.
-After identifying new and old organs, all codes run under the pytorch version, and its corresponding configurations are as follows:<br>
+In order to stably track all organs in a 4D crop growth sequence, we believe that detection of new organs and tracking of mature organs should have the same importance.
+In the standard mode, we use the 3D-NOD framework (a new organ detection method) as the pre-trained network to detect new organs first.
+For details on the specific implementation of new organ detection, please refer to https://github.com/zingersu/3D-New-Organ-Detection-in-Plant-Growth-from-Spatiotemporal-Point-Clouds.
+After separating new organs from mature/old organs, we carry out organ tracking.
+All codes run under pytorch, and the platform configurations are as follows:<br>
 * The 3D-OGT framework runs under Windows 11<br>
 * Current code execution environment:<br>
     * Python == 3.8.20<br>